jlouis/turtle/README.md

 as a simple way to introduce an artificial concurrency limit into the system.
 Some times this is desirable as you can avoid the system flooding other subsystems.

+The `passive` flag works as in the case of the publisher: setting this value to `true` forces exchange/queue creation to be passive such that creation fails if the queue is not present already on the broker.

 Operation works by initializing the system into the value given by `init_state`.
 Then, every message is handled by the callback given in